Judiciary of Poland: Constitutional Tribunal

 The Constitutional Tribunal (Trybunał Konstytucyjny) is the judicial organ competent for constitutional law cases, similar to those existing in many European countries.
 While it is often called a "top court", it is technically a tribunal, distinct from the courts.
 It does not deal with the merits of particular court cases, reviewing instead the constitutionality of laws such as international agreements ratified by Poland, laws enacted by the Parliament, as well as regulations issued by executive organs.
 Such review may be initiated upon submission by a party mentioned in article 191 of the Constitution.
 According to article 122(3) and article 133(2), the President, before signing a law or an international treaty, may additionally request the Tribunal to assess their constitutionality.
-Also, article 79 of the Constitution grants the right to lodge a constitutional complaint challenging the laws applied to the contested decision or verdict, but only after all other legal steps are exhausted.
-In all of these cases, should the Constitutional Tribunal find the law non-compliant with the Constitution, it has the power to strike it down.
+Also, article 79 of the Constitution grants the right to lodge a constitutional complaint challenging the laws applied to the contested decision or verdict, but only after all other legal steps have been exhausted.
+In all of these cases, should the Constitutional Tribunal find the law unconstitutional, it has the power to strike it down.

 Additional duties of the Tribunal include deciding whether a political party's purpose violates the Constitution, ruling on the jurisdiction disputes of central government organs mentioned in the Constitution, and declaring the President incapable of performing their duties if they were not able to communicate it to the Marshal of the Sejm.
 According to article 190 of the Constitution, all of the Tribunal's decisions are non-reviewable and binding.